 Ignoring Social Networking

 Most online businesses are using social networking in some form, to broaden their audience base and increase website visitors.
-Yet, there are still others who are turning a deaf ear to social networking signals and losing valuable opportunities to connect with audiences and become a real authority in their industry.
+Yet, there are still others who are turning a deaf ear to social networking signals and losing valuable opportunities to connect with audiences and become a real authority in their industry as seen on this Youtube channel.

 Sundeep Kapur, Digital Evangelist drives home this point: “Loyalty is almost dead in its current form.
 If you want to build a relationship with your consumers you need to focus on three things – staying in touch, listening to their needs, and serving them the best you can.
 And yes, social media can go a long way in helping you with all three.”